zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

     answer sections of the responses where the AA flag is set.
 Ignore any other response.

-9. Extract the name server names from the RDATA of the NS records and add to the *Name Server Names* set.
+9. Extract the name server names from the RDATA of the NS records and add them to the *Name Server Names* set.

 10. Output the possibly empty *Name Server Names* set.